grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 1626178119127 | 10                      |
 | 1626178119129 | 30                      |

 Each row in the source data becomes a separate field.
 Each field now has a maximum configuration option set.
 Options such as **Min**, **Max**, **Unit**, and **Thresholds** are part of the field configuration.
-If set, they will be used by the visualization instead of any options manually configured in the panel editor options pane.
+If set, they are used by the visualization instead of any options manually configured in the panel editor options pane.

 #### Value mappings